 The Samsung Chromebook 4+ is another 15-inch Chromebook, but it’s one of our favorites.
 It sports a sleek look, featuring a silver chassis and thin bezels, despite being just 3.75 pounds.
 Like many Chromebooks, it comes with just 4GB of RAM and an Intel Celeron processor, but if your computing tasks are relatively simple, you’ll find plenty of performance here under the hood.
 The Samsung Chromebook 4+ also comes with two USB-C ports, a full-size keyboard, and up to 10.5 hours of battery life.

-If you’re looking for a standard clamshell Chromebook, look no further than the Lenovo Yoga Chromebook.
-For an affordable price, the Yoga Chromebook includes great with its 8th-gen Core i3 processor, a crisp 1080p screen, and excellent battery life.
-It currently sits stop our list of the best Chromebooks in the 15-inch size category.
-And, unlike some of the cheaper Chromebooks, the Yoga features fantastic build quality and refreshingly simple design.
-The thin bezels around the edge of the display mimic the look of laptops that cost twice as much.
-There’s even an option with a 4K screen, which is pretty rare to see on a Chromebook.
+If you’re looking for a solid 2-in-1 Chromebook, look no further than the Lenovo Flex 5.
+For an affordable price, the Flex 5 Chromebook includes great with its 10th-gen Core i3 processor, a crisp 1080p touchscreen, and excellent battery life.
+And, unlike some of the cheaper Chromebooks, the Flex 5 features fantastic build quality and refreshingly simple design.
+The sleek design, 13-inch size, and 2-in-1 versatility rival laptops that cost twice as much.
+It even utilizes a proper SSD, which is pretty rare to see on a Chromebook.

-Deals are scarce right now for this new high-end Chromebook, so if you see one on our list, then jump on it before it’s gone.
+Deals are scarce right now for this solid mid-range 2-in-1 Chromebook, so if you see one on our list, jump on it before it’s gone.

-The HP Chromebook x2 currently ranks as the best 2-in-1 Chromebook you can buy (by our measuring, anyway).
-The cheaper model, which currently starts at $530, comes with an Intel Core M processor, 4GB of RAM, and 32GB of storage.
-That might not sound like a lot, but for a 12-inch Chromebook, it’s plenty of muscle to get you by.
+The Lenovo IdeaPad Duet currently ranks as the best 2-in-1 Chromebook you can buy (by our measuring, anyway).
+The cheaper model, which runs for around $250 when on sale, comes with a MediaTek processor, 4GB of RAM, and 64GB of storage.
+That might not sound like a lot, but for a 10-inch Chromebook, it’s plenty of muscle to get you by.

-Like the Surface Book 2, the HP Chromebook x2 is a 12.3-inch tablet that can magnetically pop out from the keyboard case.
+Like the Surface Book 2, the IdeaPad Duet is actually 10.1-inch tablet that can completely separate from the keyboard case.
 It functions as well as a tablet as it does a clamshell notebook.
 This design makes it a great option for college students or workers on the go.
-It’s a little bit more on the expensive side for a Chromebook, but with some impressive features, you definitely get your money’s worth.
+It’s a little bit more on the small side for a laptop, but with such a great design, you definitely get your money’s worth.

-Given that Google pioneered the Chrome operating system, it’s only fitting that the company’s own Chromebook is one of the best that money can buy, so we’ve saved it for last.
-The Google Pixelbook has the look and feel of a high-end Chrome OS laptop with a super-slim and attractive design, great build quality, a beautiful high-resolution touch display, and fast performance under daily workloads.
-In a word: It’s the most high-end Chromebook laptop you can buy.
+Given that Google pioneered the Chrome operating system, it’s only fitting that the company’s own Chromebooks are among the best that money can buy, so we’ve saved this one for last.
+The Google Pixelbook Go has the look and feel of a high-end Chrome OS laptop with a super-slim and attractive design, great build quality, a beautiful high-resolution display, and fast performance under daily workloads.
+In a word: It’s the Chromebook laptop that most people should buy.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.